-(4) Will not result in the diversion of water from any wetland identified by Policy 4.2.10 (Appendix 2 - water bodies with a high degree of natural character)"
+(4) Will not result in the diversion of water from any wetland.

-The removal or demolition of structures (eg. weirs) that affects the water tables of regionally significant wetlands should subject to resource consents.
+The removal or demolition of structures (eg. weirs) that affects the water tables of wetlands should subject to resource consents.

-5.4 Changes to Regional Plans that Include or Update Information
+3.5 Changes to Regional Plans that Include or Update Information